Don’t Let Ransomware Hold Your Association’s Data Hostage

 As shown by the recent security breaches at Target, Sony, and even the CIA Director’s email, a security breach at your organization is not a case of if, but when.
 Given this new reality, your organization must have solid breach response and data recovery plans in place for a security breach.
 These response plans should utilize your existing IT practices and procedures, such as backups, to minimize downtime and data loss.

 Looking for more information about information security?
 We’ve got you covered.
-Check out our eBook The Cybersecurity Watchlist for Association and Nonprofit Executives for more information on threats to your organization’s security and how you can prevent your data from being compromised.
+Complete our cybersecurity assessment, or check out our eBook The Cybersecurity Watchlist for Association and Nonprofit Executives for more information on threats to your organization’s security and how you can prevent your data from being compromised.

 Flickr photo by Christaan Colen